 See Absalon for course litterature.

-Examples of course litterature: course book (e.g. the latest edition of "Galaxies in the Universe.
-An Introduction", Linda S. Sparke and John S. Gallagher, Cambridge University Press) in combination with lecture notes, project reports, computer exercises, problem solutions, quizzes etc.
+Examples of course literature: course book (e.g. the latest edition of "Galaxies in the Universe.
+An Introduction", Linda S. Sparke and John S. Gallagher, Cambridge University Press) in combination with lecture notes, project reports, computer exercises, problem solutions, quizzes, and selected scientific articles.

 It is expected that the students bring their own laptops and if necessary a converter for cabled Ethernet.

 Windows: separate installation of Python.

 Linux: X11 user interface is standard and runs automatically.

 MacIntosh/MACs: From medS OS 10.5 up the X11 user interface can be used.
 It can be downloaded for free from http://xquartz.macosforge.org/landing/.